canonical/netbox/docs/models/vpn/ikeproposal.md

 ### Authentication Algorithm

 The mechanism employed to ensure data integrity.
 Options include MD5 and SHA HMAC implementations.
+Specifying an authentication algorithm is optional, as some encryption algorithms (e.g. AES-GCM) provide authentication natively.

 ### Group